trenskow/isvalid/README.md

 In the above example input must be of type `String`, it is required, but `null` is allowed.

 > *Remark:* By default `null` is *not* allowed.

+#### `equals`
+Type: Any

+This validator allows for a static value.
+If this is provided the data must match the value of this validator.

+This works with any type (also `Object` and `Array`) and a deep comparison is performed.

 #### `errors`